Tudor Băluță

-Tudor Cristian Băluță ([ˈtudor kristiˈan bəˈlut͡sə]; born 27 March 1999) is a Romanian professional footballer who plays as a defensive midfielder or a centre-back for Liga I club Farul Constanța.
+Tudor Cristian Băluță ([ˈtudor kristiˈan bəˈlut͡sə]; born 27 March 1999) is a Romanian professional footballer who plays as a defensive midfielder or a centre-back for Liga I club Universitatea Craiova.

 Club career

 Viitorul Constanța

 Băluță began his career in native Craiova, joining the Gheorghe Popescu Football School at age 8.
 Six years later, he moved to Viitorul Constanța's academy.
 Băluță made his professional debut in the Liga I on 2 May 2016, aged 17, replacing Ianis Hagi in the 54th minute of a 6–1 thrashing of ASA Târgu Mureș.

 He did not feature in any senior games in the next season as Viitorul won the first league title in its history, but started appearing frequently for the side since the summer of 2017.
 On 24 August that year, Băluță recorded his European debut in a UEFA Europa League play-off round 0–4 loss to Red Bull Salzburg.
 On 30 August 2018, he scored his first goal—and the only of the match—in a league win over Astra Giurgiu.